Ultralistrix/trma1300/README.md

 # TRMA1300 — Task and Inventory Management System

+## Work in Progress

+The following features are planned or currently in development:

+- **Localisation** — Adding English as a supported language
+- **Native Java UI** — A desktop UI written in Java that connects directly to the backend, replacing the web frontend
+- **Mobile / Native Client** — A dedicated Android app (Java) or a cross-platform native client for Android and PC

+---

 TRMA1300 is a full-stack web application designed to manage operational tasks and track inventory levels.
 It features a robust dependency system where tasks can be linked to required inventory items, automatically tracking stock levels and alerting users when critical thresholds (iron margins) are breached.

 ---